forcepusher/forcepusher/README.md

 Put `Responses MUST be terse and short.` in a rule or system prompt, or use my [portable caveman](https://github.com/forcepusher/smol-caveman) prompt.
 Vision consumes a lot.
 Use Q8_0 or BF16 .mmproj files so you don't have to blind the model completely.

-I use low temperature of 0.3 to prevent tool use typos/screwups, but top k 40 to mitigate reasoning quality hit.
+I use low temperature of 0.3 to prevent tool use typos/screwups.
 To avoid Gemma 4 thinking bugs, use "<|channel>" as your reasoning start string, not "<|channel>thought".
 All models should use 8k output token limit to prevent occasional very long useless loops when it fails a tool call.
 Avoid Q8_0 KV Cache.
 On most models It kills the tool calls because it introduces typos, and lobotomize reasoning.